braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 	- `NEGATIVE EDGE RULE` determines how to remove the negative edges.
 	- `NORMALIZATION RULE` determines how to normalize the weights between 0 and 1.
 	- `THRESHOLDS` determines the thresholds. *This cannot be set here.
 It is set in the previous step.*
-	- `RANDOMIZE ON/OFF` determines whether to randomize the graph. *Typically not used*
+	- `RANDOMIZE ON/OFF` determines whether to randomize the graph. *Typically does not need to be changed.*
-	- `RANDOM SEED` is the randomization seed. *Typically not used*
+	- `RANDOM SEED` is the randomization seed. *Typically does not need to be changed.*
-	- `RANDOMIZATION ATTEMPTS PER EDGE` is the attempts to rewire each edge. *Typically not used*
+	- `RANDOMIZATION ATTEMPTS PER EDGE` is the attempts to rewire each edge. *Typically does not need to be changed.*

 <a id=Setting-Measure-Parameters></a>